ShivamBhosale/100DaysOfCode_V2/README.md

 <hr>

 ### Day 96 - Web Development XXXIV
-Praticed a few questions on HackerRank and freeCodeCamp.
+Praticed a few questions on HackerRank and freeCodeCamp related to JS.

 <hr>